 As well as standard classrooms, there are specialist rooms for Art, Science, Hospitality, Carpentry and Information and Communications Technology.
-Extensive fields are used yearround for sports, along with the gymnasium, indoor aquatic centre, outdoor swimming pool and tennis courts.
-The College Hostel is home to 170 boarders.
+Extensive fields are used year-round for sports, along with the gymnasium, indoor aquatic centre, outdoor swimming pool and tennis courts.
 The 1,500-seat auditorium allows the whole school to gather together for assemblies and to celebrate other significant events.
 The School of Imagination, a performing arts and technology centre, opened early in 2017.